The Long War, Part 13 / Upper Lands, and Transylvania 1595

-In the meantime, the main army of the Ottomans had come to the Lower Danube area but the Grand-Vizier Ferhád was ordered to return to Istanbul where he was made to relieve his office, and then he was killed.
-The new Grand Vizier has become Sinan again but obviously, it has caused a delay.
-Let us recall, this was the delay that made it possible to the Habsburg Imperial troops to take the Castle of Esztergom after a long siege.
+In the meantime, the main Ottoman army had arrived in the Lower Danube area, but the Grand Vizier Ferhád was ordered to return to Istanbul, where he was relieved of his duties and then killed.
+The new Grand Vizier was again Sinan, but this obviously caused a delay.
+Let us remember that it was this delay that allowed the Habsburg imperial troops to take the castle of Esztergom after a long siege.
 More about the siege of Esztergom:

-Soon, Sinan had a bridge built over the Danube in August and crossed to Wallachia.
-Let us not forget that Voivode Mihail Vitez of Wallachia (aka Mihai Viteazul) and Voivode Stefan Razvan of Moldova have joined the Christian Coalition.
-Thus, there had been Transylvanian auxiliary forces staying in Wallachia for a year already who began their campaign during the winter with their Wallachian allies.
-They slaughtered the Turk garrisons and defeated the Crimean Tatar and Ottoman armies.
-Yet, they were not strong enough to resist the troops of the Grand Vizier at the Danube.
+Soon, in August, Sinan had a bridge built over the Danube and crossed into Wallachia.
+Let us not forget that Voivode Mihail Vitez of Wallachia (alias Mihai Viteazul) and Voivode Stefan Razvan of Moldavia had joined the Christian Coalition.
+This meant that Transylvanian auxiliaries had been in Wallachia for a year, and they and their Wallachian allies began their campaign during the winter.
+They slaughtered the Turkish garrisons and defeated the Crimean Tatars and the Ottoman armies.
+However, they were not strong enough to resist the Grand Vizier’s troops at the Danube.

-Voivode Mihail was withdrawing his troops toward Bucharest.
-He had a smaller army but he took up positions at a narrow pass called Calugareni where he stopped and defeated the Ottoman army, however, he could not eliminate it.
-Yet, the Turk attackers suffered great losses and Sinan himself was in peril.
-Unfortunately, this victory was not enough to stop the Turks entirely.
-Voivode Mihail had to withdraw into the Transylvanian mountains.
-Thus, Sinan could retake Bucharest and the capital, Tirgovistye.
-Sinan intended to turn the previously vassal state into a Vilayet, and even assigned a Pasha to lead Wallachia.
-At this point, the Voivode asked for help from Prince Báthory Zsigmond.
+Voivode Mihail withdrew his troops towards Bucharest.
+He had a smaller army, but he took position at a narrow pass called Calugareni, where he stopped and defeated the Ottoman army, but he could not eliminate it.
+Nevertheless, the Turkish attackers suffered heavy losses and Sinan himself was in danger.
+Unfortunately, this victory was not enough to stop the Turks completely.
+Voivode Mihail had to retreat to the Transylvanian mountains.
+This allowed Sinan to retake Bucharest and the capital, Tirgovistye.
+Sinan intended to turn the former vassal state into a vilayet and even appointed a pasha to lead Wallachia.
+At this point, the voivode asked Prince Báthory Zsigmond for help.